Torrance-South Bay YMCA

 North Valley Family YMCA

 The North Valley Family YMCA at Porter Ranch is searching for dynamic, experienced, hard-working people to be positive role models for children this summer!
 Gain valuable training and hands on experience working with kids in a beautiful outdoor environment.
 Earn volunteer service hours while making a difference in the lives of children.
-The following are required to attend Camp Whittle: - Clear a California Live Scan fingerprinting* before MAY 1 (*only if you have not been live scanned/electronic finger printed as a volunteer for LA Association YMCA in the last 2 years) - Complete all paperwork on Camp Docs before June 1 - Complete online YMCA Child Abuse Prevention Courses before June 1 - Complete 24 hours of ACA required Volunteer Staff Training.
+The following are required to attend Camp Whittle: -MUST BE 18 YEARS OLD by June 15, 2025. - Clear a California Live Scan fingerprinting* before MAY 1 (*only if you have not been live scanned/electronic finger printed as a volunteer for LA Association YMCA in the last 2 years) - Complete all paperwork on Camp Docs before June 1 - Complete online YMCA Child Abuse Prevention Courses before June 1 - Complete 24 hours of ACA required Volunteer Staff Training.
 Training dates will be emailed out to staff - First year counselors are required to complete an interview

 How you can help: